jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 is the AD8232.**

-Before assembling all components together, each circuit board may require specific preparation.
+Before assembling all components together, each circuit board may require some preparation.
 We'll start with the AD8232 EKG board.

 The AD8232 EKG board includes a 3.5mm headphone jack that we won't be using in our design.
 Since we'll connect directly to the board's RA and LA pins